fefas/blog.fefas.net/_posts/2018-04-15-clean-code-bullshit-or-common-sense.md

 deep... a large usage of classes extensions..

 Almost every task would be to solve a bug.
-Some of them were created long time ago and others were just introduced by a new fix recently.
+Some of them were created long time ago and others were introduced recently by a new fix.
 Trying to investigate the code history to figure out the reason of some changes and how they could be related with other parts of the code wasn't even helpful because the commits weren't well-organized and had poor messages...